CenturyLinkCloud/PublicKB/Support/windows-2008-end-of-vendor-support-faq.md

 A: Customers are encouraged to act, but if they don’t they should expect the following based on the platform:

-Lumen Managed Server: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the LUMEN environments.
+Lumen Managed Server: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the Lumen environments.

-Lumen Dedicated Cloud Compute: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the LUMEN environments.
+Lumen Dedicated Cloud Compute: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the Lumen environments.

-Lumen Private Cloud on VMware Cloud Foundation: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the LUMEN environments.
+Lumen Private Cloud on VMware Cloud Foundation: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the Lumen environments.

-Lumen Cloud: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the LUMEN environments or possibly a future announcement that VMs will be removed.
+Lumen Cloud: best effort support, no SLA, no security patches, and possibly a future announcement that the OS cannot be operated in the Lumen environments or possibly a future announcement that VMs will be removed.

 ** As of January 14, 2020, there will be no further security updates, no free support, and no online technical content updates.
 Lumen will provide best-effort support with no SLAs.